Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Although there are several types of headaches, migraine and tension headaches affect the most people.
 When you have a headache, it isn't your brain that's hurting.
 Your head aches because nerves in the bones, blood vessels, and muscles of your head are irritated.
 These irritated nerves send pain signals to the brain, which identifies where you hurt and judges how bad the pain is.

 The actual headache process is not yet understood.
-Very rarely are headaches a sign of a serious medical problem.
+Only rarely are headaches a sign of a serious medical problem.
 Headache pain may be caused by abnormal interaction between the brain and the nerves and blood vessels in the head.
 A previous head injury or concussion, neck pain, environmental stresses, muscle tension, anxiety, depression, fatigue, skipping meals, or certain foods and drinks may trigger headache pain.

 Headache pain can be referred pain, which is pain that has its source in one place but is felt in another.
 For example, pain behind the eyes may actually be caused by tense muscles in the neck and shoulders.
 This means that the place that hurts may not be the part of the body that needs treatment.

 Call your doctor for headaches that occur along with any of these symptoms:

-Sudden, severe headache that is different from your usual pain
+Sudden, severe headache that is different from your usual headache pain

 Ongoing numbness or muscle weakness